AbdulelahMaj/Bank_Customers_Classification/Project_MVP.md

 ### Figure 2
-##### The following figure is our baseline model before oversampling: Logistic Regression.
+##### The following figure is our confusion matrix for the baseline model: Logistic Regression.
 ![baseline](https://user-images.githubusercontent.com/93079224/146169511-250b9a02-5f0a-41fb-b48f-0ec0faf1e6d3.png)

 #### The score of our baseline was actually good with an accuracy of: 0.7869